sillero/my-sublime-settings/README.md

 So I can have the same packages and settings at work, at home and on the move with my macbook

+## And why didn't you use that other method with Dropbox/Google Drive?

+I did, but it can present serious problems on sync.
+This is way is more safe for me.

 ## How?

 1. The most !important step: **BACKUP your files**<br/>